angelopoerio/vibes-reverse-proxy/README.md

 # Important things
 The code is not polished or nearly production ready.
 It misses all the features of a proper software projects like unit tests, proper observability etc.
 The agent decided which libraries to use and which approach to use to structure the code and handle the errors.
-No manual edits to the !
+No manual edits to the code!
-It kinda works (a lot of stuff missing) but I have run out of free token for today so no more AI interaction :)
+It kinda works (a lot of stuff missings) but I have run out of free token for today so no more AI interaction :)

 **DON'T USE THIS IN PRODUCTION**